Why A Heated Blanket Is Better Than Your RV Furnace When Camping

 Are heated blankets safe?

-As with all electronics, especially ones related to heating, you should be very careful and follow the recommended guidelines.
+As with all electronics, especially ones in the heating category, you should be very careful and follow the recommended guidelines.
 If your blanket has cracked or is worn, you should throw it away.
 Even if your 10-year-old blanket hasn’t broken, you should throw it away as old blankets account for 99 percent of all heated blanket fires.

-I recommend buying a heating blanket that has been UL certified which indicates that the product has been safety tested.
+I recommend buying an electric blanket that has been UL certified which indicates that the product has been safety tested.

 The most important thing to do when you’ve got a heated blanket is never to leave it on when you’re not there.